 This healthy, crisp oat “cake” is actually more of a cracker than a cake, in that it is eaten with cheese, smoked salmon and/or pickled jam.
 At one time, oatcakes were considered the bread of Scotland.
 Nowadays, store-bought or homemade oatcakes can be found in most Scottish homes, and indeed the rest of the UK.

 Making these gluten-free is easy as oats are naturally gluten-free, but buying gluten-free certified oats is necessary as some processing plants share their facilities and machines with gluten products, potentially contaminating the oats with gluten.

 Are they healthy?

-Oatcakes are hugely popular to serve with cheese boards or Ploughman lunch.
-On their own, oatcakes can seem a bit plain, but adding a sharp cheddar with some Ploughman’s pickle, they transform into an indispensable cracker.
+Oatcakes are hugely popular to serve with cheese boards or Ploughman’s lunches.
+On their own, oatcakes may seem a bit plain, but adding a sharp cheddar with some Ploughman’s pickle, they transform into a heavenly cracker.
 They also work well with cream cheese spreads or dips and even peanut butter!